cksystemsteaching/selfie/README.md

 0x194(~12): jalr zero,0(ra) // return from factorial
 ```

 The assembly code is almost identical to the assembly code for the iterative version of `factorial`.
 The only difference is the `jal` instruction.
 In the iterative version, the `jal` instruction is an unconditional backwards jump that closes the `while` loop.
 In the recursive version, the `jal` instruction is also an unconditional backwards jump but this time implementing the procedure call to `factorial` using the return address register `ra` as link.
-This means, in particular, that the value of `ra` only changes if the current caller of `factorial` is the `main` procedure.
+Here, the value of `ra` only changes if the current caller of `factorial` is the `main` procedure.
 If the current caller is `factorial` itself, then the value of `ra` obviously does not change.
 Either way, the code for saving and restoring `ra` is now necessary to make sure that `factorial` eventually returns to `main`.

 At this point, we are done with the control-flow semantics of procedures, and even the data-flow semantics of `return` statements.
 Next, our focus is on the data-flow semantics of procedure calls.
 Consider the following example which implements the same behavior as the previous example only using `n`, not as global variable, but as formal parameter of the `factorial` procedure: